MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 - Each table defines a schema (ordered list of typed fields);
 - There are various policy objects that control authorization, data retention, data encoding and other aspects; these can be attached to a database, a table and sometimes to a table field.

-Unlike a typical RDBMS, there are no primary/foreign key constraints in ADE (or any other constraints, such as key uniqueness), and the necessary relationships are established at the query time.
+Unlike a typical RDBMS, there are no primary/foreign key constraints in Azure Data Explorer (or any other constraints, such as key uniqueness), and the necessary relationships are established at the query time.
 There are at least two reasons for the lack of such formal constraints: first, they would be constantly violated with the kind of raw and noisy data that the system is intended to handle; second, enforcement of these constraints in a large distributed system would result in a substantial negative impact on the data ingestion rate.

 All the user interaction with the service falls into one of the two broad categories: queries and control commands.
 Queries reference any number of tables (including tables in different databases or even clusters) and apply various composable relational operators to express the desired computation.
 The result of the query is one or more tabular data streams.
 Queries are read-only, they never mutate the data or the logical model.